The lowdown (in their own words...)

 If the firm were a fictional character it would be...

 Established around 1930, London-based Payne Hicks Beach is renowned for its expertise in family and private client law.
-This is complemented by the firm's strong commercial, privacy and media law capabilities.
-Payne Hicks Beach has 30 partners and the firm's clients include individuals and families, as well as businesses.
+This is complemented by the firm’s strong commercial, privacy and media law capabilities.
+Payne Hicks Beach includes individuals, families and businesses among its client base.

 The star performers

-Agriculture and estates; Art and cultural property; Commercial litigation; Commercial property; Construction; Contentious trusts and probate; Employment: senior executives; Family; M&A: smaller deals, up to £50m Partnership; Reputation management; Personal tax, trusts and probate; Property litigation; Residential property; Sport.
+Agriculture and estates; Art and cultural property; Commercial property: development; Commercial litigation; Contentious trusts and probate; Employment: employers and senior executives; Immigration: business; Family; Residential property; Partnership; Personal tax, trusts and probate; Property litigation; Sport

 A day in the life of...

-6.00pm: I write my to-do list for tomorrow and check with my supervisor if there is anything I can help with before I head home.
-I typically leave between 6-7pm, but will of course stay later if I am busy or need to get something urgent done.
-He tells me to go home, so I head off to a yoga class in nearby Covent Garden.
+6.15pm: I write my to-do list for tomorrow and check with my supervisor if there is anything I can help with before I head off home.
+I typically leave around 6.30pm, but will stay later if needed.
+I am told that nothing is needed so I head to dinner with friends.

 About the firm